How to buy the best microwave

 How much does a decent microwave oven cost?

-If you're keen to find a standard microwave, grill or combination microwave that has all the features you need and suits your budget, head to our in-depth microwave reviews.
+To find a microwave that's not only excellent at what it's made for, but has all the features you need and suits your budget, head to our in-depth microwave reviews.

 Microwave oven features - what to look out for